MedBlog

 Advances in cataract surgery offer better outcomes and smoother recoveries.

 Cataract surgery used to be a nightmare for aging adults – patients would often put off care until they could barely see or function.
-And cataract surgery used to be a lengthy endeavor with an uncomfortable recovery – head stabilized and weeks or months taken away from their usual routines, including work and hobbies.
+And cataract surgery used to be a lengthy endeavor with an uncomfortable recovery, requiring the patient's head to be stabilized, taking weeks or months away from their usual routines, work, and hobbies.

 However, ophthalmologists have seen a profound evolution in cataract surgery in recent years.
 Advancements in technology and understanding of the eyes allow specialists in the UT Southwestern Department of Ophthalmology to remove cataracts by replacing the cloudy natural lens with new artificial lenses that improve the personalized fit and significantly reduce cloudy vision.

-If you’re diagnosed with cataracts, you now have the advantage of more precise procedures, a shorter recovery time, better outcomes, and more treatment options.
+If you’re diagnosed with cataracts, you now have the advantage of broadening eligibility requirements for cataract replacement surgery, more precise procedures, a shorter recovery time, better outcomes, and more treatment options.
 Let’s discuss what’s changed and what’s on the horizon.

 "Advancements in technology and understanding of the eyes allow us not only to remove cataracts but also to use cataract surgery as a refractive procedure, meaning we can better target how well patients see after surgery."